quentin-mckay/Base-Converter-PyScript/README.md

 # Base Converter PyScript

-As-you-type converter to/from binary, decimal, and hexidecimal bases performed with Python IN THE BROWSER using [PyScript](https://pyscript.net/) :exploding_head:
+Convert to/from binary, decimal, and hexidecimal bases.

+Calculations done with Python.
+IN THE BROWSER.
+Using [PyScript](https://pyscript.net/).
+Yep :exploding_head:

 ![app screenshot](./images/app-screenshot.jpg)